 Indeed, even a trillion-dollar business like Apple was once on the brink of bankruptcy until Steve Jobs was brought back on board to help the company bounce back.
-On the other hand, many other brands did not have a similar creative personality to helm the ship, because of which it sunk into deep trouble.
+On the other hand, many other brands did not have a similar creative personality to helm the ship, which sunk into deep trouble.

 That said, there are some lessons to learn here — avoid the mistakes made by others and follow the strategies of successful businesses.
-However, this does not mean you should copy every move that it took to resuscitate a dying brand.
+However, this does not mean you should copy every move it took to resuscitate a dying brand.
 The key to good branding and marketing is to separate yourself from others.

 Anyhow, here are a few essential tips and guidelines that will provide a much-needed jumpstart to help your company become a well-oiled machine.
 Follow these and create a brand that will take over the world.